Divide-By-0/blog/content/posts/movies.md

 - **Blindsight Short Film**: [Link](https://blindsight.space/) of a fan made short film.
 I liked the book, so this could be fun.
 - **Drive my Car**: A Murukami classic.
 - **Handmaiden**: Korean, sexual mystery, gripping and edgy themes, strange straightforward romantic movie
+- **Tar**: One filmmaker I met said that this was one of the most interesting and culturally relevant films she's ever seen, and that the director was directly mentored by Kubrick -- surprisingly high praise for such a recent film.
 - **Ghost in the Shell**: A classic sci-fi film, recommended alongside Akira.
 - **Portrait of a Lady on Fire**: Well made, 2x recommended to me
 - **Suzume**: November 2022 film by the same director and similar animation style as 'Your Name'